Computing Absolutely Normal Numbers in Nearly Linear Time: Base change

 Finally we define $d^{(2)}:\strings \to [0, \infty)$ by $d^{(2)}(y)= 2^{|y|}\mu(y)$.

 \end{construction}

-\begin{theorem} Assume that $d$ is a base-$b$ martingale that is polynomially bounded and $g$ is a savings account of $d$, and let $d^{(2)}$ be defined from $d$ and $g$ as in Construction \ref{cons41}.
-Then Moreover, if $d$ is computable in a nearly linear time bound not depending on $b$, then so is $d^{(2)}$.\end{theorem}
+\begin{theorem} Let $d$ be a base-$b$ martingale that is polynomially bounded such that $d(w)$ is constant for $|w|\le 2^b$, and let $g$ be a savings account of $d$.
+Let $d^{(2)}$ be defined from $d$ and $g$ as in Construction \ref{cons41}.
+Then